Arthur Conan Doyle

 Personal Life and Death

-Conan Doyle married twice in life.
+Arthur Conan Doyle married twice in life.
 First, he married Louisa Hawkins in 1885.
-Unfortunately, the lady suffered from tuberculosis, and it became the reason for her early demise in 1907.
-Soon after Louisa’s death, he remarried Jean Elizabeth Leckie and fathered five children.
-After providing a considerable legacy to the world, Doyle died of a heart attack at seventy-one in 1930.
+Unfortunately, the lady suffered from tuberculosis and suffered an early demise in 1907.
+After Louisa’s death, Arthur married Jean Elizabeth Leckie and became a father to five children.
+After providing a considerable legacy to the world, Arthur died of a heart attack at seventy-one in 1930.

 Awards and Honors

-Conan Doyle’s literary services were not only celebrated globally but also won him various awards and honors.
-He received Queen’s South Africa Medal in 1901 and Knight Bachelor honor in 1902.
-His other achievements included Knight of Grace of the Most Venerable Order of the Hospital of Saint John of Jerusalem, Order of the Medjidie, and Knight of the Order of the Crown of Italy.
+Arthur Conan Doyle’s literary services were not only celebrated globally but also won him various awards and honors.
+He received Queen’s South Africa Medal in 1901 and the Knight Bachelor honor in 1902.
+His other achievements included the Knight of Grace of the Most Venerable Order of the Hospital of Saint John of Jerusalem, the Order of the Medjidie, and the Knight of the Order of the Crown of Italy.

 Some Important Facts about Him